XuWangVU/datarecommend/README.md

 - Benchmark Corpus (Gold Standard for evaluation): [download link](https://zenodo.org/record/6386897)

 ### Needed Data List
 All the following files are from this github or the links above.
 And make sure uncompress all the download compressed file (.tar or .tar.bz2).
-Also, make sure put all files together in one folder (--data Path_to_folder, default is the folder of [python file](./Recommendation.py) )
+Also, make sure put all files together in one folder (--data Path_to_folder, default is the folder of [python file](./Recommendation.py) ). `seeds.txt` and `cands.txt` could be found at [Exp folder](./)
 - seeds.txt (List of seeds, one seed per line)
 - cands.txt (List of candidates, one candidate per line)
 - StandardSchLink.hdt (Standard links for evaluation, stored as RDF/HDT format)